Publius Aelius Hadrianus Afer

 Throughout his life, Hadrianus Afer spent some of his time in Rome.
-His surname Afer is Latin for African.
-He received the surname Afer as a nickname, due to his outstanding service in Mauretania.
-Hadrianus Afer married Domitia Paulina, a Hispanic Roman woman from a distinguished senatorial family who came from Gades (modern Cádiz, Spain).
+His gentilice Afer indicate that he was a Carthaginian belonging to the gens Afra.
+Hadrianus Afer married Domitia Paulina Major, a Hispanic Roman woman from a distinguished senatorial family who came from Gades (modern Cádiz, Spain).
 Their children were a daughter, Aelia Domitia Paulina (75–130) and a son, Emperor Publius Aelius Hadrianus (76–138).
 After reaching the praetorship, Afer and his wife died in 86.
 His son and daughter were placed in the guardianship of his cousin Trajan and the Roman officer Publius Acilius Attianus.